-Dual credit courses provide students the opportunity to earn credit both from their high school and Marshall University
+Dual credit courses provide students the opportunity to earn credit both from their high school and the institution awarding the credit.

-Juniors and seniors enrolling in these classes must apply to Marshall University and have a transcript, have a 3.0 cumulative grade point average on the day of enrollment, and a letter of recommendation from the principal or school counselor.
+Juniors and seniors enrolling in these classes must apply to Marshall University or WV State and have a transcript, have a 3.0 cumulative grade point average on the day of enrollment, and a letter of recommendation from the principal or school counselor.

 Freshmen and sophomores may be eligible with further requirements (see following chart).

-The bursar fee will be \$25 (subject to change) per credit hour.
+The bursar fee\\ will be \$25 (subject to change) per credit hour.
 Textbooks will be provided by the district.

-These are advanced college level, elective courses.
+These are advanced college level, required or elective courses.